klusta-team/spikedetekt/docs/fileformat_new.md

 This text file (written in a tiny subset of Python) contains all parameters necessary for the programs to process, open and display the data.
 Each line is either a comment (starting with #) or a `VARNAME = VALUE` where VARNAME is the variable name, and VALUE is either a number, a string (within quotes), or a list of those.
 This structure ensures that it's easy to read/write this file programmatically.

+This file is converted into JSON before being saved within the KLX file.

     EXPERIMENT_NAME = 'myexperiment'
     INPUT_FILES = ['n6mab041109blahblah1.ns5', 'n6mab041109blahblah2.ns5']
     PRB_FILE = 'buzsaki32.probe'